h3nok/AgentHive/scripts/README.md

 ### Prerequisites

-- The TSC ChatTSC API server must be running on http://localhost:8000
+- The Enterprise API server must be running on http://localhost:8000
 - Python 3.6 or higher
 - The `requests` library is required